ThorstenDoherr/searchengine/README.md

 It is recommended to install a Markdown plugin for your browser to read the **doc/searchengine.md** file for installation instructions.
 Alternatively, read the **doc/searchengine.pdf**.

 ## Version history
+2024.09.28
+- optimized the contraction of abbreviations with the "NOABBREV" preparer, respectively the underlying "cockle" function
+- internally, every index has a designated ".cdx" file, thus "\*_index_\#.cdx" files may appear to increase overall file size capacity
+- Config>File Locations has a decdicated "Auto" button to generate result table names
+- Meta files can now be properly overwritten with the "force" command
+- seml_train.do reads all sample files following the template \*sample\*.txt

 2024.09.20
 - new help system based on searchengine.md in the SE root directoy, which can be opened with a markdown browser plugin
 - help command added (enter help("help") in the Command window for help about the new help system)